DavidTaapy/Lazy-To-Send-Emails/README.md

 - HTML file of the email content with the variables in curly braces
 - CSV file with the required information that changes from email to email
-- SMTP Information of Email / Domain Name
+- SMTP information of email / domain name
-- Valid Account Address & Password
+- Valid account address & password

 With these inputs, upon successful logging in, the script can send out these emails automatically!